magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___camera/struct_m_l_camera_connect_context.md

 MR capture connection settings.

-This field can be ignored if MLCameraConnectFlag_MR flag is not used.
+This field can be ignored if MLCameraConnectFlag_MR or MLCameraConnectFlag_VirtualOnly flag is not used.